Vendor Management Best Practices: Introduction

 5. Work smarter, not harder.

-Automate your onboarding process.
+Automate your vendor onboarding process and vendor contracts.
 Create a reusable but customizable vendor request profile for external contacts to submit.
-Use this form as a means to add any complex questions that may impact your vendor decision making.
+Use this form as a means to add any complex questions that may impact your vendor decision-making.

 6. Gain a holistic picture of the relationship.